Radar-Lei/IGNNK_baseline/README.md

 # IGNNK baseline
-This repository was forked from [IGNNK](https://github.com/Kaimaoge/IGNNK) and modified to work as one of the baselines for our study.
+This repository was forked from [IGNNK](https://github.com/Kaimaoge/IGNNK) and modified to work as one of the baselines for our study (Reference number: TRC-23-02333).